astronomer/docs/learn/airflow-isolated-environments.md

 :::

-If you need to use Airflow and Airflow providers module inside your virtual environment, use the `@task.virtualenv` decorator or the PythonVirtualEnvOperator instead of the `@task.external_python` decorator or the ExternalPythonOperator.
+If you need to use Airflow and Airflow providers module inside your virtual environment, use the `@task.virtualenv` decorator or the PythonVirtualenvOperator instead of the `@task.external_python` decorator or the ExternalPythonOperator.
-As of Airflow 2.8 you can cache the virtual environment for reuse by providing a `venv_cache_path` to the `@task.virtualenv` decorator / PythonVirtualEnvOperator to speed up subsequent runs of your task.
+As of Airflow 2.8 you can cache the virtual environment for reuse by providing a `venv_cache_path` to the `@task.virtualenv` decorator / PythonVirtualenvOperator to speed up subsequent runs of your task.

 <Tabs
     defaultValue="taskflow"